-Execution Plan Instantiation: For this task, the Scan plan corresponds to an unfocused crawl, with a classifier deciding whether each of the retrieved pages belongs to the category of choice.
-As an instantiation of Filtered Scan, we use the "hard" version of the focused crawler described in [CvdBD99].
-The focused crawler starts from a few Botany web pages, and then visits a web page only when at least one of the documents that points to it is useful.
+7.3.3 Execution Plan Instantiation.
+For this task, the Scan plan corresponds to an unfocused crawl, with a classifier deciding whether each of the retrieved pages belongs to the category of choice.
+As an instantiation of Filtered Scan, we used the "hard" version of the focused crawler described by Chakrabarti et al. [1999].
+The focused crawler starts from a few Botany Web pages, and then visits a Web page only when at least one of the documents that points to it is useful.
 Finally, to create queries for Automatic Query Generation, we train a RIPPER classifier using the training set, and create a set of rules that assign documents into the Botany category.
-We use these rules to query the data set and retrieve documents.
+We use these rules to query the data set and retrieve documents, and we use maxD = 100 as the upper limit for the maximum number of returned documents for a query.